 2. Hang out with the kangaroos on Heirisson Island.

-You have to see kangaroos when you’re in Australia!
-If you want to see free roaming/wild grey kangaroos, head to Heirisson Island in East Perth.
+If you want to see free-roaming wild grey kangaroos, head to Heirisson Island in East Perth.
 A handful of kangaroos live on the island.
 Finding them requires patience as they hide under the bushes and shade from the blistering summertime heat.
 It took us an hour to find three kangaroos during our visit at 10am.

 The kangaroos are used to people taking lots of photos of them and actually ignored us most of the time.
 Two of them just laid on the ground and got up to eat tree bark occasionally.
 A third kangaroo went by the Swan River for breakfast of tree bark and roots.
 As with any wildlife, don’t feed or touch the animals.